2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 Gene counts have been normalised to counts per ten thousand (CPT) and log-transformed.
 Standard quality control (QC) steps, typically applied in scRNAseq data analysis, have intentionally been omitted.
 Additionally, no data integration/batch correction was performed.
 There are in total 53,648 cells and 32,285 genes.

-VDJ analysis and clonotype identification was performed with [Dandelion](https://github.com/zktuong/dandelion).
+VDJ analysis and clonotype identification was performed with [Dandelion](https://github.com/zktuong/dandelion) [(Suo et al., Nature Biotechnology, 2023)](https://www.nature.com/articles/s41587-023-01734-7).
 Clonotype ids are stored in the `clone_id` column (the global clonotype id) or `clone_id_separate_bc` (clonotype id within each biological replicate).
 Detailed information on the clonotype identification criteria using hamming distance can be found [here](https://sc-dandelion.readthedocs.io/en/latest/notebooks/3_dandelion_findingclones-10x_data.html#Running-ddl.tl.find_clones).

 The `clone_id_by_size` column (you can interpret this as ranking of ‘clone_id’ size), as well as the `clone_id_by_size_separate_bc` column, is an alternative clonotype id where the number indicates the relative size of the clonotype.
 For example, a clonotype id of `1` in the `clone_id_by_size` column indicates that the cell belongs to the largest clonotype globally, while a clonotype id of `1` in the `clone_id_by_size_separate_bc` column indicates that the cell belongs to the largest clonotype within the biological replicate.
 Note!
 This is not to be confused with the `clone_id_size` columns!
 These columns indicate the actual size (number of cells) of the clonotypes.